MFK Skalica: Early years

-Promotion to Fortuna Liga
+Promotion to First Division: 2015–2016

-MFK Skalica reached Fortuna Liga despite defeat 0:2 by MFK Zemplín Michalovce in closing match of DOXXbet liga on 13 June 2015 and they surprised everyone by securing the second spot in the league and securing the first historical promotion to the highest football tier in Slovakia as well as MFK Zemplín Michalovce.
+MFK Skalica reached Fortuna Liga despite defeat 0:2 by MFK Zemplín Michalovce in closing match of 2.
+Liga on 13 June 2015 and they surprised everyone by securing the second spot in the league and securing the first historical promotion to the highest football tier in Slovakia as well as MFK Zemplín Michalovce.
+Skalica replaced FC VSS Košice in the competition, which was relegated despite finishing 6th in the table due to financial problems.
+Skalica thus achieved the greatest success in its history.
+In its first season in the top flight, they finished in 12th place and was relegated to the 2nd league after getting 24 points from 33 games.